xhuangacct/xhuangacct.github.io/content/posts/10-05-2022-toefl-speaking-concepts.md

 * Question 1:

   - If I could have any job, I would choose to be a writer.
-This is because I enjoy writing and reading and being able to stay with my family when I work.
+This is because I enjoy writing, reading, and being able to stay with my family when I work.
-  - First, I enjoy writing. whenever I write about what I'm thinking about or how I feel, I feel peaceful and calm.
-For me, writing is a kind of therapy of my soul.
-I would love to tell a story or explain a scene or illustrate a principle.
-When I'm writing, there is plenty of chance to rewrite the sentences I'm not satisfied with, without being noticed by my readers.
-That's the best part of writing that I love.
-I can keep writing until my desired content are fully presented.
-How fun it will be.
+  - First, I enjoy writing.
+I love writing about different type of materials, like a story, a news or a principle.
+Whenever I write, I feel peaceful and calm.
+Writing is a kind of therapy of my soul.
-  - Second, I love reading, too.
-For a writer, to keep a sharp sense of feeling and thinking is the most important thing.
-A writer needs to keep reading new stuff in order to stimulate his ability of perceiving, comprehending, and reflecting.
+  - Second, I love reading.
+I enjoy reading books and magzines.
+Reading is a way that I can keep a sharp sense of feeling of life.
+Also reading stimulates my intelligence.
 Reading is also my favorite "job".
-I enjor reading fiction and non-fiction books.
+I enjoy reading fiction and non-fiction books.
 Moreover, I love to be surrounded by books.
   - Third, as a writer, I don't have to go to a fixed place to work.
 If my kid needs me, I can work at home.
 I love my family and certainly I want to spend more time with them.
 If I were a writer, I would be so excited to snuggle with my kid and think about an excited idea of a new story at the same time.
   - For all the reasons I have stated, I feel that being a writer would be my dream job.
 I think that it is the perfect match for my skills, interests, and values.